MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |8m|"Start"|

 This row starts a new sequence in `s1` with a new match ID.
-Note that there are now two active sequences in the state.
+There are now two active sequences in the state.
 The row `00:08:00, "Start", 1` is added to the output.

 **Updated state**